Momi48/chat_bot/README.md

 This app lets users send messages to a Gemini-powered AI and see responses in real-time.

 ---
-## ⚠️ Warning Before Getting Started — About Gemini 2.5 Responses

-Just a heads-up — when I was testing this project using **Gemini 2.5**,
-I started getting some **really weird responses**.

-At one point, I asked “What is Flutter?” and it started replying with **molecular formulas**.
-So yeah… it might go completely off-topic and act a bit too “creative.”

-Use this project for **testing, learning, or experimenting with Firebase AI SDK**,
-but not for production

 ## 🚀 Getting Started